jacoblockett/yugipedia-gql/README.md

 ## Redirects

-As alluded to in a note above, this wrapper will make an attempt to resolve redirects as best as possible.
+This wrapper will make an attempt to resolve redirects as best as possible.
 That means querying the set for [`"LOB"`](https://yugipedia.com/wiki/LOB) and [`"Legend of Blue Eyes White Dragon"`](https://yugipedia.com/wiki/Legend_of_Blue_Eyes_White_Dragon) should yield the same page.
 It's not perfect, though, and relies on the API's internal ability to resolve redirects so it's best to try to make sure names you provide lead to an active page before querying for it if you're able to beforehand.

 ## Errors

 Errors come in two varieties - Those produced by the Yugipedia API and those produced by malformed GraphQL query syntax.
 Both will populate the error object on the type it was called on in the `{ error: { code: number, message: string } }` format.
+It is highly recommended to include the error object in every query you make - results may be confusing otherwise.
 Codes to be aware of:

 __`200`__ : OK - The request produced no errors and the results shouldn't be malformed.